matteo14c/HaploCoV/docs/source/metadata.rst

 **Execution**

-A typical command line for NextStrainToHaploCoV.pl is something like:
+A command line for NextStrainToHaploCoV.pl is something like:

 ::